 Andrey Kuznechyk, a web editor for RFE/RL’s Belarus Service, was detained on November 25, 2021, while on a bike ride near his home in Minsk.
 Four unidentified men accompanied him to his home and seized his equipment.
 Kuznechyk served two consecutive 10-day administrative sentences for “hooliganism.”

-On December 23, Andrei’s relatives were told that a criminal case had been opened against him, but did not name the article of the Criminal Code.
-The charges against Kuznechyk remained unknown until late May 2022, when it was revealed that he had been charged with creating or participating in an extremist organization.
+On December 23, 2021, Belarusian authorities opened a criminal case against Kuznechyk on unspecified charges.
+The charges against Kuznechyk were unknown until May 2022, when it was revealed that he had been charged with “creating or participating in an extremist organization.”